BONZZ'S GUIDE TO TRADE SKILLS

 You don't have to make lures, etc. -- you can simply fish!

-You must be standing on land, right at the edge of the water.
 Any kind of water will do -- to include rivers, ponds, lakes, fountains and oceans.

 Fishing in certain zones or areas can also result in desirable items that are needed as ingredients for other combines or in crafting desirable items (re: Saltwater Seaweed, used to make Sea Temper, etc.).

 You can also save money buy simply keeping the fish as food, so that you do not have to buy any food.
-Some fish are in high demand (read that high sell price) by other players because they are used in high-trivial combines.

-Bait is usually only lost if you catch something or you get a message you lost your bait.
+Bait is usually only lost if you catch something or you get a message that you lost your bait.

 Some combines will require that you use a skinning knife, which you can make with the blacksmithing skill.